areseny/testproject/README.md

 Run the rake tasks for creating a user if you want, or use `rails console`.

+Run slanger (replace variables APP_KEY, SECRET, ADDRESS and PORT): `slanger --app_key APP_KEY --secret SECRET -w ADDRESS:PORT`

+### Install 'slanger'

+Go to [the Slanger homepage](https://github.com/stevegraham/slanger) and install it according to the 'server setup' directions.

+The Slanger web service uses localhost port 4444 by default, but this can be changed by setting the `SLANGER-PORT` and 'SLANGER-SERVER' env variables

 ## Setup (for production)

 In addition to the above, on the server:

 - Set up an environment variable as per `secrets.yml` for Devise token auth.
 - Set up nginx and passenger to act as web server.

+Copy the `env.sample` file into `.env`.
+Populate with the environment variables needed in the `deployable_settings` bit.

 ### Step Third-party Binary Dependencies